-WASHINGTON (AP) -- The Institute for Supply Management reports on U.S. manufacturing activity in March.
-The ISM, a trade group of purchasing managers, will release its manufacturing index at 10:00 a.m.
-Eastern time Tuesday.
+WASHINGTON (AP) -- The Institute for Supply Management reports on U.S. manufacturing, orders and other activity in August.
+The ISM, a trade group of purchasing managers, will release its manufacturing index Tuesday at 10 a.m.
+Eastern time.

 SLIGHT GAIN: Economists forecast that the index ticked up to 57.3 in August, from 57.1 in July, according to a survey by FactSet.
 Any reading higher than 50 signals that manufacturing is expanding.

 July's reading was the highest in more than three years, and up from 55.3 in June.
 A measure of production in the report rose to its highest level in seven months, and gauges of employment and new orders also soared.

 BUSY FACTORIES: Factory output rose 1 percent in July, the sixth straight monthly gain, according to a report earlier this month by the Federal Reserve.
 Production of autos, furniture, textiles and metals all rose.

 Meanwhile, orders for big-ticket factory goods such as autos and appliances soared in July, though the gain mostly reflected a huge jump in demand for commercial aircraft.

 Excluding the transportation category, orders actually slipped last month.
 And a key category that serves as a proxy for business investment plans fell 0.5 percent.
 But that followed a big 5.4 percent gain the previous month.